Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Faster algorithms for 2D and 3D polytopes

 \subsection{The planar case}

-In this whole section, the family $\F$ consists of $n$ constant-size compact convex polygons in the plane and has the $(p,q)$-property, for some admissible pair $(p,q)$.
-We are working with the lexicographical order $\leq_{lex}$ on $\R^2$.

-In order to apply Chan's method painlessly, we will make the assumption that among all points defined as the lexicographical minimum in the intersection of a pair, no other has the same $x$-coordinate as $x^*(\F)$.
-In other words, taking the point with maximum $x$-coordinate is enough to guarantee having the lexicographical maximum among such points.
+In this whole section, the family $\F$ consists of compact convex polygons with a total of $n$ (distinct) vertices in the plane and has the $(p,q)$-property, for some admissible pair $(p,q)$.
+For the sake of simplicity, we will assume that the lines defining the polygon edges are in general position, non-vertical and that all points defined as the lexicographical minimum in the intersection of a pair of sets have different $x$-coordinates.
+Under these assumption the lexicographical minimum in a polygon (or intersection of polygons) is simply the leftmost point.

-With this assumption, testing whether $x^*(\F)\leq_{lex}y$ for some $y\in\R^2$ amounts to asking if $x^*(\F)$ lies to the right of some vertical line $\ell$ with $x$-coordinate $t\in\R$.
-We can rephrase this again as deciding whether there exist two intersecting sets in $\F$ whose intersection lies entirely to the right of the vertical line $\ell$.
-We can make some simple observations to discard some of the sets in $\F$ in $\bigO(np)$ time: \begin{itemize} \item All sets which lie entirely to the left of $\ell$ can be safely ignored. \item If there are at least $p$ sets lying entirely to the right of $l$, then by the $(p,q)$ property some $q>2$ of them intersect and we can already answer the question in the affirmative. \item If there are fewer than $p$ sets lying entirely to the right of $l$, then one can test in $\bigO(pn)$ whether the intersection of any of those with any other set in $\F$ lies entirely to the right of $\ell$. \end{itemize}

-We are then left with answering the following question which we will refer to as the Right Intersection Problem.

-\begin{problem}[Right Intersection Problem] Given $n$ compact convex polygons of constant size and a vertical line $\ell$ intersecting all polygons, decide if there exist two polygons whose intersection is non-empty and lies strictly to the right of $\ell$. \end{problem}

-Let us state and prove a lower and an upper bound on the complexity of this problem.

-\begin{theorem} The Right Intersection Problem has a $\Omega(n\log(n))$ time complexity in the algebraic decision tree model. \end{theorem}
+We break down the computation of $x^*(\F)$ into two parts.
+Consider two intersecting polygons $P_1$ and $P_2$.
+The point $x$ which is the leftmost of $P_1\cap P_2$ can be of one of two types.
+Either (case 1) $x$ is the leftmost point of $P_1$ (resp. $P_2$) and is contained in the interior of $P_2$ (resp. $P_1$) or (case 2) $x$ is the proper intersection of an upper-hull edge $e_u$ of $P_1$ (resp. $P_2$) and a lower-hull edge $e_\ell$ of $P_2$ (resp. $P_1$) with the following property: the outward facing normal vectors of $e_U$ and $e_L$ form a (counter-clockwise orientated) angle of less than $180$ degrees.
+Reciprocally, an upper-hull and a lower-hull edge which intersect with this property define the leftmost point of an intersection of two polygons.